OpenSmock/Iconography/README.md

 ![image](https://user-images.githubusercontent.com/49183340/229849591-2ca48e2e-d816-49dc-abf2-d32be1d856db.png)

-Setup the directory with the unziped directory with the dedicated settings section :
+Set up the directory with the unzipped directory with the dedicated settings section :

 ![image](https://user-images.githubusercontent.com/49183340/229849889-d8a3946a-070c-4fa2-b423-f49a63e8a9cd.png)